-During the fourth quarter of 2005, with the assistance of third party independent appraisers, the Company performed its annual impairment testing on the goodwill included in the Capital Equipment Business segment in accordance with SFAS No. 142.
-In addition, due to the fact that the Capital Equipment Business segment did not meet its forecasts and expectations set forth by the Company, it re-evaluated the fair value of the Capital Equipment Business segment in accordance with SFAS No. 144.
+During the fourth quarter of 2005, certain product lines in the Capital Equipment Business segment did not meet the Company's revenue forecasts and expectations.
+The Company believes that the further decline in revenues was due to the relative high price and nature of the products sold by the Capital Equipment Business segment, which customers, particularly distributors, may not be promoting and purchasing such products due to the uncertain future of the business.
+This led to a further reduction in the Company's expectation of future revenues in the Capital Equipment Business segment.
+As a result, the Company re-evaluated the goodwill included in this segment in accordance with SFAS No. 142, as well as the fair value of the disposal group in accordance with SFAS No. 144.
 As a result, an additional goodwill impairment charge of approximately \$7.9 million and a write-down of long-lived assets of approximately \$3.4 million were recorded during the fourth quarter of 2005.
-The Company used a combination of an income approach and a market approach to determine the fair value of the Capital Equipment Business segment.
+The Company used a combination of an income and market approaches to determine the fair value of the disposal group.